rohitsainier/TTSIndicF5/f5_tts/train/README.md

 ```
 set WANDB_API_KEY=<YOUR WANDB API KEY>
 ```
-Moreover, if you couldn't access Wandb and want to log metrics offline, you can the environment variable as follows:
+Moreover, if you couldn't access W&B and want to log metrics offline, you can set the environment variable as follows:

 ```
 export WANDB_MODE=offline